fzero/lhl-lectures/w4d3-project-planning/README.md

 ### Be lazy!

 You don't need to create everything from scratch - we already know you're capable of building apps.
-Feel free to use libraries and cloud services, as long as they provide something useful for your app.
+Feel free to use libraries and cloud services, as long as they provide something useful for you.
 This brings us to our next point...

 ### Explore things, but timebox

-If you see a cool library or service and you want to make sure it's a good fit, set aside a **fixed** amount of time to try it - a day or an afternoon should do.
-If you can do something usefull with it and think it will save time in your project, go for it!
+If you see a cool library or service you want to try, set aside a **fixed** amount of time to do a test drive - an afternoon should do.
+If you can do something usefull with it and think it will *save time* in your project, go for it!
 On the other hand, if the time to get it up and running exceeds your timebox *or* if the gains are negligible, scrap it.

 ### Stay focused!
 Do your MVP first!